 From the Gulf of Mexico to the Atlantic Coast and all the way down to the Keys, Florida boasts some of the world’s finest and most diverse fisheries.
 Whether it’s flats, mangroves, reefs, wrecks, deep water trenches – you name it, the Sunshine State’s got it all.
 We’ve curated a list of some of our favorite Florida fishing spots to help you decide which place to check out next.

 Truth be told, this doesn’t even begin to cover a fraction of Florida’s amazing fisheries.
-With such a large state surrounded by two major bodies of water, it’s impossible to include all of Florida’s hottest fishing destinations in one article.
+With such a large state surrounded by the Atlantic Ocean on the east and the Gulf of Mexico on the west, it’s impossible to include all of Florida’s hottest fishing destinations in one article.

 10. Jacksonville / St. Augustine

-Jacksonville sits right on the mouth of the St. Johns River, facing the Atlantic Ocean.
+Jacksonville sits right at the mouth of the St. Johns River, facing the Atlantic Ocean.
 This town offers endless freshwater and saltwater opportunities for both types of anglers.
-Some of the areas you should definitely check out are Mill Cove, Nassau Sound, and Amelia Island State Park.
+Some of the areas you should definitely check out include Mill Cove, Nassau Sound, and Amelia Island State Park.

 No matter where you go, you can expect a day full of action, targeting Cobia, Redfish, Black Drum, and King Mackerel.
 Every July, Jacksonville hosts one of the country’s largest Kingfish tournaments.
 Over 300 boats hit the water in pursuit of thousands of dollars in prize money.